Back to School Transition? Tips for you!

 With a likely hectic house getting kids ready for school or kids at home-school as well as working parents at home, all day long, you need to place self-care at the top of your to-do list.
 Being willing to recognize that you may be experiencing added stress is the first step.
-Next, acknowledge that you and your needs matter in the midst of all of these pandemic-related demands.
+Next, acknowledge that you and your needs matter in the midst of all of these pandemic related demands.
 Recognize that you have the power to make this decision.
 When stress levels rise you need to prioritize your self-care even more.
 Choosing this among the chaos demonstrates to your children the necessity of self-care.
-Rather than an overextended, tense, and distracted parent, your children can witness that self-care is part of healthy living.
-Amid this new reality of the COVID-19, taking mindful breaks to re-center will make a huge difference in helping you be more present when you are with your children.
+Rather than an overextended, tense and distracted parent, your children can witness that self-care is part of healthy living.
+Amid this new reality of the COVID-19, taking mindful breaks to re-center will make a huge difference to helping you be more present when you are with your children.

 3. Practice being present with your children.

-Science consistently shows that relationships with family are a vital source of happiness.
-So, park your mobile phone on silent, drop the school and work demands and commit to 20-30 minutes daily of undivided attention to your children without a task to accomplish.
-Do a fun activity of their choice daily, go for a walk, or just have a cuddle on the couch.
+Science consistently shows that relationships with family is a vital source of happiness.
+So, park your mobile phone on silent, drop the school and work demands and commit 20-30 minutes daily of undivided attention to your children without a task to accomplish.
+Do a fun activity of their choice daily, go for a walk or just have a cuddle on the couch.
 Set the intention to be fully present.
 That may sound simple, but be patient with yourself if it’s difficult to achieve at first.